mloef/steering-research/README.md

 ## Notebooks

-- **Interactive Demo**: A Jupyter notebook demonstrating the steering vector coefficient selection in real-time: `experiments/notebooks/interactive_demo.ipynb`.
+- **Interactive Demo**: A demo that runs the coefficient selection algorithm and lets you chat with a steered base or instruct model: `experiments/notebooks/interactive_demo.ipynb`.

 - **Results & Analysis**: Comprehensive evaluation of different metrics and methods for coefficient selection, including comparisons with existing approaches: `experiments/notebooks/results.ipynb`.